 Lines, and their associated device driver processes, provide the low-level communication functions that are used to provide the circuits over which DECnet communication takes place.
 See Section 2.5.
-DECnet-RSX supports four types of lines: DDCMP; PCL; Ethernet; and PSI.
-A DDCMP line provides the physical point-to-point or multipoint connection between two or more nodes; PCL and Ethernet lines are multiaccess connections between two or more nodes; and a PSI line is the physical link between a user's data terminal equipment (DTE) and a Packet Switching Data Network (PSDN).
+DECnet-RSX supports four types of lines: DDCMP, PCL, Ethernet, and RSX-11 PSI.
+A DDCMP line provides the physical point-to-point or multipoint connection between two or more nodes, PCL and Ethernet lines are multiaccess connections between two or more nodes, and an RSX-11 PSI line is the physical link between a user's data terminal equipment (DTE) and a Packet Switching Data Network (PSDN).